 With Michael, she wrote the 1954 Broadway comedy His and Hers, which starred Celeste Holm, and Rashomon, which was based on the Japanese stories by Ryunosuke Akutagawa, and starred Claire Bloom and Rod Steiger.
 It was made into a television movie twice, in 1960 and '61.

+In 1962, they wrote the book to the musical The Gay Life, which had music by Arthur Schwartz and Howard Dietz.
+Barbara Cook starred in the Vienna-set show, which ran 113 performances.
 For a time in the 1950s, the Kanins were blacklisted by the House Committee on Un-American Activities.
 They were unable to find work until director Charles Vidor insisted on using them for the Elizabeth Taylor film "Rhapsody."

 She won considerable attention when she shifted from film to television in the 1970s, winning Emmy nominations for a series of serious, socially conscious TV movies, including "Tell Me Where It Hurts" (1974), about a wife and mother who is looking for something more from life; "Hustling" (1975), a widely seen movie about a reporter investigating the world of prostitution; "Friendly Fire" (1979), about a couple trying to find out the truth about the death of their son in the Vietnam War; and "Heartsounds" (1985), about an ailing doctor who is confronted with the broken medical system of which he is a part.
 She won the award for the first.
 All of these were solo projects, as Michael Kanin had by then backed away from writing.

 Ms. Kanin didn't return to Broadway until 1985, when she wrote the book for the ill-fated Harold Prince musical Grind.
 Set in a bi-racial burlesque house in 1933, it was a famous flop.
 It lasted only a few weeks, but got the writer her only Tony nomination.